NishchayAnand/software-engineering/DBMS/SQL/Cheatsheet.md

 # SQL Cheatsheet

+## Referential Integrity

+- **Foreign Key:** Foreign keys guarantee that data in one table corresponds to valid data in another table.
+In other words, it prevents situations where a record in one table references a non-existent record in another table.
+Sample Syntax: `FOREIGN KEY (column3) REFERENCES other_table_name(column_name)`.

 ## Remove Duplicates

 - `DISTINCT`: Used to retrieve unique values from a selected column or set of columns in your query results.
 You can specify multiple columns after **DISTINCT** to ensure uniqueness across all of them.